 Configure the cluster management features if needed, these features can also be scheduled later for the running clusters.

 - Manage Machines

 - Backup Policies

-- Select the cluster to be deleted from the cluster view and navigate to the cluster overview page
+- Select the cluster to be deleted from the Cluster View page and navigate to the Cluster Overview page.

-- Cluster status is updated to ‘Deleting’ while cluster resources are being deleted.
+The Cluster Status is updated to Deleting while cluster resources are being deleted.
 Provisioning status is updated with the ongoing progress of the delete operation.
-Once all resources are successfully deleted, the cluster status changes to ‘Deleted’ and is removed from the cluster list.
+Once all resources are successfully deleted, the cluster status changes to Deleted and is removed from the list of clusters.